-8.02 Criminal Background Investigation and Screening
+8.02 Criminal Back ground Investigation and Screening

-Domain Human Resources Man agement
+Domain Human Resources Mana agement

 Effective January 01, 2014 Revision Dates

 Documents

-Reference ACH Child and Family Services Background Investigation and Screening Policy, OCOK - Foster Care Policy and Procedures, DFPS Licensing Background Check Rules, COA HR 3
+Reference 1 · · vestigation and Screening Policy, OCOK ensing Background Check Rules, COA

 ACH Child and Family Services conducts background investigations and screenings on new and existing employees, contractors, and volunteers to promote the safety of clients and protection of the agency.
 Personnel, contractors, or volunteers who have a documented history of assaultive behavior are not permitted to have interactions with clients or provide administrative or programmatic oversight.